 Martial status is also closely linked to higher levels of contentment in retirement.
 Those who were married or in a long-term relationship were more satisfied than those who were not.
 That’s why it’s so important to nurture the relationship you have with your partner.
 One way to do this is by practicing Dr. Gottman’s idea of “small things often.”

 While we’re on the subject of retirement, here’s another interesting finding– those who don’t have children may be able to retire earlier than those who do.
-According to some estimates, raising a child from birth until 17 years old will cost about a quarter of a million dollars, depending on where you live.
+In fact, according to a survey of 1,000 parents, the average cost of raising a child in the first year is $13,186.
+Furthermore, according to some estimates, raising a child from birth until 17 years old will cost about a quarter of a million dollars, depending on where you live.
 If you were able to save some of that money, you would be better prepared for retirement earlier in life.

 Will I share these statistics with those who ask about my childlessness?
 Probably not.
 But it’s nice to know the facts and figures behind these myths.
 While having children can be a fulfilling part of life, it isn’t necessary for happiness.